Emma Goldman: Russia

 Goldman initially viewed the Bolshevik revolution in a positive light.
 She wrote in Mother Earth that despite its dependence on Communist government, it represented "the most fundamental, far-reaching and all-embracing principles of human freedom and of economic well-being".
 By the time she neared Europe, she expressed fears about what was to come.
 She was worried about the ongoing Russian Civil War and the possibility of being seized by anti-Bolshevik forces.
 The state, anti-capitalist though it was, also posed a threat.
 "I could never in my life work within the confines of the State," she wrote to her niece, "Bolshevist or otherwise."

 She quickly discovered that her fears were justified.
 Days after returning to Petrograd (Saint Petersburg), she was shocked to hear a party official refer to free speech as a "bourgeois superstition".
 As she and Berkman traveled around the country, they found repression, mismanagement, and corruption instead of the equality and worker empowerment they had dreamed of.
 Those who questioned the government were demonized as counter-revolutionaries, and workers labored under severe conditions.
 They met with Vladimir Lenin, who assured them that government suppression of press liberties was justified.
 He told them: "There can be no free speech in a revolutionary period."
 Berkman was more willing to forgive the government's actions in the name of "historical necessity", but he eventually joined Goldman in opposing the Soviet state's authority.

 In March 1921, strikes erupted in Petrograd when workers took to the streets demanding better food rations and more union autonomy.
 Goldman and Berkman felt a responsibility to support the strikers, stating: "To remain silent now is impossible, even criminal."
 The unrest spread to the port town of Kronstadt, where the government ordered a military response to suppress striking soldiers and sailors.
 In the Kronstadt rebellion, approximately 1,000 rebelling sailors and soldiers were killed and two thousand more were arrested; many were later executed.
 In the wake of these events, Goldman and Berkman decided there was no future in the country for them.
 "More and more", she wrote, "we have come to the conclusion that we can do nothing here.
 And as we can not keep up a life of inactivity much longer we have decided to leave."

 In December 1921, they left the country and went to the Latvian capital city of Riga.
-The US commissioner in that city wired officials in Washington DC, who began requesting information from other governments about the couple's activities.
+The U.S. commissioner in that city wired officials in Washington, D.C., who began requesting information from other governments about the couple's activities.
 After a short trip to Stockholm, they moved to Berlin for several years; during this time Goldman agreed to write a series of articles about her time in Russia for Joseph Pulitzer's newspaper, the New York World.
 These were later collected and published in book form as My Disillusionment in Russia (1923) and My Further Disillusionment in Russia (1924).
 The publishers added these titles to attract attention; Goldman protested, albeit in vain.